Production Arts (Vocational)

-Production Arts covers all the backstage processes required to put on a production for a live or recorded event.
+The Production Arts course covers all the backstage processes required to put on a production for a live or recorded event.
 This can include aspects of design, stage management and technical elements of lighting and sound.
+Throughout this full time vocational course you will revisit your approaches to making and understanding production arts such as stage management, light and sound design and more.
+You will be challenged to develop professionally and socially by learning team skills to set you on a career path behind, above and beyond the stage.

 WELCOME TO THE PERFORMING ARTS DEPARTMENT